LOTOJA Logo

-Four determined cyclists are riding 206 miles from Logan, UT to Jackson, WY in September 2026 to raise funds for cancer research and support.
+Four determined cyclists are riding 206 miles to raise $75,000 for cancer research and support.
+Every mile counts.
+Every dollar matters.
 Join us in pedaling against cancer.

 IRS 501(c)(3) Non-Profit

 All donations are fully tax-deductible.
-LOTOJA Cancer Free Ride is a registered IRS 501(c)(3) charitable organization.
-You will receive a tax receipt for your records.
+LOTOJA Cancer Free Ride is a registered 501(c)(3) charitable organization.
+You will receive a tax receipt.

 Campaign Progress